 One of the most popular seasons for 3D printing at home is Halloween.
 Seasonal symbols together with fan art designs featuring objects and characters from horror movies made this creativity-rich event highly anticipated among 3D printer owners.
-Let’s have a look at why Halloween is popular in the 3D printing community, and list the outstanding ideas and techniques.
+Let’s have a look at why this theme is popular in the 3D printing community, and list Halloween 3D print ideas and techniques.

 This Guide Covers